openmodels/MimiPAGE2020.jl/docs/src/gettingstarted.md

 Mimi-PAGE also requires the Distributions, DataFrames, CSVFiles, Query, and Missings packages.

-For more information about the Mimi component framework, you can refer to the [Mimi](https://github.com/anthofflab/Mimi.jl) Github repository, which has a documentation and links to various models that are based on Mimi.
+For more information about the Mimi component framework, you can refer to the [Mimi](https://www.mimiframework.org/) site, which has a documentation and links to various models that are based on Mimi.

 ## Installing Mimi-PAGE